sleepingkingstudios/sleeping_king_studios-tools/README.md

     StringTools#camelize 'muspelheimr_and_niflheimr'
     #=> 'MuspelheimrAndNiflheimr'

+#### `#chain`

+Performs multiple string tools operations in sequence, starting with the given string and passing the result of each operation to the next.

+    # Equivalent to `StringTools.underscore(StringTools.pluralize str)`.
+    StringTools#chain 'ArchivedPeriodical', :underscore, :pluralize
+    # => 'archived_periodicals'

 #### `#plural?`

 Returns true if the word is in plural form, and returns false otherwise.
 A word is in plural form if and only if calling `#pluralize` (see below) on the word returns the word without modification.